Paris s'eveille - suivi d'autres compositions

-Paris s'eveille - suivi d'autres compositions is a soundtrack album by Welsh multi-instrumentalist and composer John Cale.
+Paris s'eveille - suivi d'autres compositions is a compilation album by Welsh multi-instrumentalist and composer John Cale, centered around the score to Olivier Assayas' film Paris s'eveille, featuring the Soldier String Quartet.
 It was released in 1991 on Belgian independent label Les Disques du Crépuscule.
-Primarily the album represents the soundtrack from Olivier Assayas' film Paris s'eveille, featuring the Soldier String Quartet).
 Cale wrote "Sanctus" for the Randy Warshaw Dance Company in 1987, "Animals at Night" for the Ralph Lemon Dance Company in the same year, and "Primary Motive" for Daniel Adams' film Primary Motive.
 "Booker T." was recorded live by The Velvet Underground at the Gymnasium club in New York in April 1967.
 The final song is a newly recorded version of "Antarctica Starts Here" from Cale's 1973 album Paris 1919.

 Track listing

 All tracks composed by John Cale, except "Booker T." by Cale, Sterling Morrison, Lou Reed and Maureen Tucker.
 String arrangements and orchestra conducted by Dave Soldier.